 The last extreme drought action in the table above is to use the full range of powers available with drought orders to temporarily increase abstraction licensed quantities or reduce compensation flows.
 We abstract directly from Natura 2000 sites (e.g. Ormesby Broad) and have a number of other groundwater abstractions that can affect water supply to water dependant Natura 2000 sites.
 All these abstractions were assessed as part of the Environment Agency's Review of Consents process to ensure that each site's environmental water level / flow targets were met.
-Consequently, it would now not be possible to conclude that there would be no adverse effect on the integrity of the sites if abstraction were increased or compensation flows reduced.
-In the event that all alternative actions have been exhausted, we would need to then provide a robust justification of need to the Secretary of State to satisfy him / her that there is an imperative reason of an overriding public interest for granting this extreme measure drought order.
+Consequently, it would now not be possible to conclude that there would be no adverse effect on the integrity of the sites if abstractions have been exhausted, we would need to then provide a robust justification of need to the Secretary of State to satisfy him / her that there is an imperative reason of an overriding public interest for granting this extreme measure drought order.